TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 Big O gives us a consistent way to measure the efficiency of an algorithm.
 It gives us a measurement for the time it takes for an algorithm to run as the input grows so that you can directly compare the performance of two algorithms and pick the best one.

-Big O is not a piece of code you can put your algorithm into and it tells you how efficient it is.
+Big O is not a piece of code you can put your algorithm into that tells you how efficient it is.
 You will need to measure how the number of steps changes as the data grows and using this you can apply a Big O Notation to it and measure it against other algorithms.
 In many cases you'll be using a data structure in which the ways you interact with it are well known, and in that case it's easier to judge how it will scale as the input changes.

 Firstly we'll summarise the Big O Notations and then provide a little more context for each one.
 The reading materials will dive into greater detail.